swiftlang/swift/docs/Pattern Matching.rst

   expr-binary ::= # most of the current expr grammar

   expr ::= expr-binary
-  expr ::= expr-binary 'matches' pattern pattern-guard?
+  expr ::= expr-binary 'matches' case-pattern pattern-guard?

 The semantics are that this evaluates to true if the pattern and pattern-guard are satisfied.
 If the pattern binds variables, it's an error if the expression